mapbox/osmpbf-tutorial/README.md

 );
 ```

-We should be able to get all of this from the [OSMPBF Protobuf Specification for Nodes](https://github.com/brettch/OSM-binary/blob/master/src/osmformat.proto#L192).
+We should be able to get most of this from the [OSMPBF Protobuf Specification for Nodes](https://github.com/brettch/OSM-binary/blob/master/src/osmformat.proto#L192).

 ```
 message Node {